<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>&nbsp;</p>

-<p>The post <a rel="nofollow" href="https://property-management.boswellrentals.com/properties-the-right-way/">SHOWING-AND-SELLING-PROPERTIES THE RIGHT WAY</a> appeared first on <a rel="nofollow" href="https://property-management.boswellrentals.com">Herman Boswell Property Management</a>.</p>
+<p>The post <a rel="nofollow" href="https://property-management.boswellrentals.com/the-problem-of-empty-rental-units/">THE PROBLEM OF EMPTY RENTAL UNITS</a> appeared first on <a rel="nofollow" href="https://property-management.boswellrentals.com">Herman Boswell Property Management</a>.</p>

 ]]></content:encoded>